k8s-platform-hub/mobile-backend-nodejs/README.md

 ### Relationships and Foreign Keys

-One of the advantages of using a RDBMS is that you can create connections between various tables through foreign key constraints.
+You can also create connections between various tables through foreign key constraints.
 These can be used to build more complex relationships, which can be used to fetch related data alongside the columns queried, as pseudo columns.

 To explore this feature, let's create a new table called `user_education` to store information about each user's educational background like `institution_name` and `degree`.
 We will also have an additional column `id` of type `Integer (auto increment)` and a `user_id` column to store the `hasura_id` of the user. `id` will be the primary key for this table.